-The Group's administrative and other operating expenses slightly increased by approximately RMB0.2 million, or 1.2%, from approximately RMB17.2 million to approximately RMB17.4 million.
-The increase was mainly attributable to RMB3.1 million foreign exchange loss arising from unfavourable RMB movement and partly offset by decreased expenses in write-down of inventories to net realisable value and lease charges.
+The Group's administrative and other operating expenses was reduced by approximately RMB3.8 million, or 21.8%, from approximately RMB17.4 million to approximately RMB13.6 million.
+The decline was mainly attributable to lower foreign exchange loss arising from unfavourable RMB movement.